-In Algeria, the actors in the construction industry continue to work separately with traditional design and construction methods, whether DESIGN-BID-BUILD (DBB) or DESIGN-BUILD (DB).
-However, several problems are associated with these traditional methods of the construction industry as the lack of efficiency, a high number of errors due to lack of coordination, lack of interoperability and incompatibility, as well as the poor investment in IT technologies (Arayici, 2015).
-In fact, it is only recently that interest in BIM has arisen in Algeria.
+In Algeria, the actors in the construction industry continue to work separately with traditional design and construction methods, whether design-bid-build (DBB) or design-build (DB).
+However, several problems are associated with these traditional methods of the construction industry as the lack of efficiency, a high number of errors due to lack of coordination, lack of interoperability and incompatibility, as well as poor investment in information technologies (Arayici, 2015).
+It is only recently that interest in BIM has arisen in Algeria.

-Since 2015 several events and workshops have been organised in different cities of the country to debate the issue of BIM implementation and the readiness level of the Algerian AEC industry.
-Furthermore, several private training institutions have recently started to promote the implementation of BIM in Algeria through the support of certain organisations by establishing a BIM approach.
-However, except few initiatives to promote BIM, it seems that most actors in the construction industry are not yet interested in undertaking BIM as a design and construction process in Algeria.
-This research particularly tries to answer the following questions:

-Do the profiles of architects impact the implementation of BIM in Algeria?
-Are there differences in the perception of BIM practice between architects, or are there other more impacting factors?
+Since 2015, several events and workshops have been organised in different cities of the country to debate the issue of BIM implementation and the readiness level of the Algerian architecture, engineering and construction (AEC) industry.
+Furthermore, several private training institutions have recently started to promote the implementation of BIM in Algeria with the support of certain organisations by establishing a BIM approach.
+However, except for a few initiatives to promote BIM, it seems that most actors in the construction industry are not yet interested in undertaking BIM as a design and construction process in Algeria.
+This research particularly tries to answer the following questions: "Do the profiles of architects impact the implementation of BIM in Algeria?" and "Are there differences in the perception of BIM practice between architects, or are there other more impactful factors?"

-Thus, this research was conducted to identify and assess the individual perceptions of BIM benefits and implementation barriers from the architect's perspective.
-Furthermore, this paper extends Bouguerra et al. (2020a, 2020b) research on the BIM implementation in Algeria by focusing only on the architect's viewpoint and by investigating the differences in the perception of BIM practice according to different multi-influence factors, namely, work type (design firm, project owner, contractor), organisation size, experience length, and CAD and BIM knowledge.
+Thus, this research was conducted to identify and assess individual perceptions of BIM benefits and implementation barriers from the architects' perspective.
+Furthermore, this study extends Bouguerra et al.'s (2019) and Bouguerra, Yaik-Wah and Ali's (2020) research on the BIM implementation in Algeria by focusing only on the architects' viewpoint and investigating the differences in the perception of BIM practise according to different multi-influence factors, namely, work type (design firm, project owner, contractor), organisation size, experience length and computer-aided design (CAD) and BIM knowledge.

-The findings of the study also contribute to improving and developing a consistent implementation framework of BIM in Algeria and other countries with similar contexts and construction environments.
-Furthermore, this study extends the existing knowledge on the perception of BIM and leads to further discussion of how architects from less mature BIM countries perceive BIM practice compared to their counterparts from more BIM mature countries.
+The findings of the study also contribute to improving and developing a consistent implementation framework for BIM in Algeria and other countries with similar contexts and construction environments.
+Furthermore, this study extends the existing knowledge on the perception of BIM and leads to further discussion of how architects from less mature BIM countries perceive BIM practice compared to their counterparts from more mature BIM countries.

-2. LITERATURE REVIEW:
+LITERATURE REVIEW